A Children’s Writer Reviews and Recommends a Monthly Selection of Children’s Books

 Middle Grade Graphic Novel

-Thanks for dropping by.
+That’s all for this month.
 See you next time!

 Check it out every Monday and get your reading fix on!